mui/material-ui/docs/pages/blog/mui-x-v7-beta.md

 ### Sticky headers

 The column headers and pinning implementations have been refactored for an improved user experience.
-You'll notice a more responsive Data Grid with smoother vertical scrolling and better screen reader support.
+You'll notice a more responsive Data Grid with smoother horizontal scrolling and better screen reader support.
 The video below showcases some of these improvements.

 <video preload="metadata" autoplay muted loop playsinline width="690" height="417" controls>